mrtommyliang/interviewprep/BFS + DFS/traversal.md

   / \   / \
  1   4 34  45
 ```
+### Pros
+- Less memory
+- Does the path exist?
+Source node to target node
+### Cons
+- Can get slow
+- Lower memory requirement

 # Traversal
 - If you know a solution is not far from the root of the tree:
   - BFS